Shuffle algebras associated to surfaces: Introduction

 One of the most important objects of study for us are the $K$--theory groups:

 There are two contexts in which we will make sense of these $K$--theory groups.
 The first one, somewhat particular, is when we make the restriction the appears in \cite{Ba}:

-In this case, it is well-known that the space $\CM$ is smooth, and so the groups \eqref{eqn:k} are rings endowed with proper push-forward maps and pull-back maps under lci morphisms between smooth schemes (see \cite{CG}).
-However, our constructions make sense outside Assumption S: all we need is a $K$-theory defined for all Noetherian schemes and all \underline{derived} zero sections of vector bundles (see Subsection \ref{sub:derived bundles}).
-These $K$--theory groups will not be rings, but we will only tensor $K$--theory classes with powers of the universal bundle $\CU$, which we show in Proposition \ref{prop:length 1} to have a length 1 locally free resolution.
-We will only use proper push-forward maps, as well as pull-backs under either lci maps, or restriction maps from a space to the derived zero section of a vector bundle on it.
-A $K$--theory with the necessary properties is given by the spectrum of the $\infty$--category of cohomologically bounded coherent sheaves (many thanks to Mauro Porta for pointing this out). \\
+In this case, it is well-known that the space $\CM$ is smooth (Theorem 4.5.4 of \cite{HL}), and so the groups \eqref{eqn:k} are rings endowed with proper push-forwards and pull-backs under lci morphisms between smooth schemes (see \cite{CG}).
+However, our constructions make sense outside Assumption S: all we need is a $K$-theory defined for all Noetherian schemes $X$ and all \textbf{virtual} zero loci of sections $s$ of locally free sheaves on $X$ (see Subsection \ref{sub:derived bundles}).
+We interpret such a virtual zero section as the dg subscheme of $X$ whose dg algebra of functions is the Koszul complex of $s^\vee$, in the language of \cite{CK}.
+Since such dg schemes can be interpreted as derived schemes, the required $K$--theory will be the spectrum of the $\infty$--category of cohomologically bounded coherent sheaves (many thanks to Mauro Porta for pointing this out).
+This theory has proper push-forwards, as well as pull-backs under either lci maps, or restriction maps from a space to the virtual zero section of a locally free sheaf. \\

 If there is an algebraic torus acting on $S$, for example $\BC^* \times \BC^* \curvearrowright \BP^2$, then we may also consider equivariant $K$--theory groups instead of \eqref{eqn:k}.
 While strictly speaking we will not follow this avenue, it is natural to expect that one can generalize many of the constructions in the present paper to non-projective surfaces $S$, as long as the torus fixed point set is proper.
 Examples include the total space of a line bundle over a smooth projective curve with the action of $\BC^*$ by dilating fibers, or the case of $\BC^* \times \BC^*$ scaling $\BA^2$.
-The latter case was treated in \cite{W} and \cite{Mod}, and the present paper grew out of the attempt to globalize the results of these two papers (note that if $S$ is not proper, one usually has to adapt the definition of the moduli spaces of stable sheaves, e.g. by considering framed sheaves). \\
+The latter case was treated in \cite{W} and \cite{Mod}, and the present paper grew out of the attempt to globalize the results of these two papers (note that if $S$ is not proper, one usually has to adapt the definition of the moduli space of stable sheaves, e.g. by working instead with framed sheaves). \\